sage-code/eve/manual/control.md

   ** declaration
 trial
   ** initialization
-  case: name_1 do
+  case name_1 do
     abort if (condition)
-  case: name_2 do
+  case name_2 do
     retry name_1 if (condition)
-  case: name_3 do
+  case name_3 do
     solve name_4 if (condition)
   ...
-error: code1
+error code1
   patch_statement
-error: code2
+error code2
   patch_statement
 ...
 other